EA Briefing (formerly referred to as the EA Brief)

 Videoanalysis & videofeedback is a critical ingredient for change in attachment-based prevention/intervention work.
 What is unique about this single session is that the time stamps of a prior 20-min video are used to highlight specific aspects of EA (e.g., sensitivity, structuring…..) so that the parent can actually “see” the ingredients of EA and get to see themselves with your input.
 Parents begin to learn about the language of EA and use it to guide their interactions through time.
 What is also unique is that we have used this method with mothers/fathers with infants as well as much older children (up to 17 years).
 This is in the spirit of EA being a life-span system.
 It is a strengths-based approach where positive aspects are highlighted, but it is also unique in highlighting areas for growth.
 Professionals are using the system internationally.
 Please ‘contact us’ for more information and/or copies of the publications below.

-Segment of EA Brief Workshop conducted by Michael Lincoln, Doctoral student
+Segment of EA Briefing conducted by Michael Lincoln, Doctoral student

-Segment of EA Brief Workshop conducted by Lia Closson, M.S. & Maren McConnnell, M. S.
+Segment of EA Briefing conducted by Lia Closson, M.S. & Maren McConnnell, M. S.

 References